Email FacebookTwitterMenu burgerClose thin

 Insurance Tips

 • It’s important to read the fine print before signing off on an insurance policy.
 Finding out that there’s a gap in your coverage, later on, could be a nightmare.
-If you want a piece of professional advice, many financial advisors offer risk management services and finding the right advisor doesn’t have to be hard.
-The SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you want a piece of professional advice, many financial advisors offer risk management services.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When buying a second home you should make sure that you are buying something you can afford, depending on how much insurance you need.
 Use our free mortgage calculator to see what the purchase might actually cost you.